 "I enjoyed those games of reading notes with colored paper."
+"Using a bigger music sheet I didn't get tired so fast and I was able to read easier."

 Although learning to play piano may be approached without an extensive skill in score reading, basic knowledge is necessary to reach independent practice and proficiency.
 An experimental program in musical teaching was conceived as a supplement to piano lessons.
 In order to help a dyslexic student to overcome some barriers that restrained his musical progress, an intensive sight-reading approach was introduced.
 All sight-reading lessons were designed depending on the student's physical and cognitive possibilities, encountering his strengths and improving his weaknesses.